-How a rebel Myanmar tin mine may up-end a global supply chain
+For Apple and others, tin supply chain has ties to rebel-held Myanmar mine

 More than 500 publicly traded companies in the United States say their suppliers use tin from Yunnan Tin or Yuntinic Resources, its San Mateo, California-based division, according to a review of the supply chain disclosures consumer companies make to the U.S. Securities and Exchange Commission.

 Two members of Yunnan Tin's board, vice chairwoman Yang Yimin and secretary and vice general manager Pan Wenhao, confirmed in interviews that a "portion" of the company's tin came from the UWSA-operated mine.
 "We certainly buy tin indirectly from Myanmar," Pan told Reuters.
 "We don't specifically pay attention to where they source their materials from."

 Yunnan Tin mixes the Wa tin with metal from mines in central and southwestern China, said Pan, before processing it into products such as tin paste.